JollyGrin/dcl-sdk7-example-teleport/README.md

 # DEPRECATED
 This repo no longer works as the teleport functions were updated.
-This method of teleporting (transforming mutable player position) no longer works https://docs.decentraland.org/creator/development-guide/sdk7/move-player/
+This method of teleporting (transforming mutable player position) no longer works.

+New way of teleporting a player inside the scene in DCL SDK7:

+https://docs.decentraland.org/creator/development-guide/sdk7/move-player/

 # SDK7 Test scene - Teleport